Preventing Lens Fungus and Mold in Binoculars and Telescopes

 Lens Fungus and Mold in binoculars and telescopes

 The mold that can appear on glass surfaces in optical instruments belongs to common groups of fungi that are naturally occurring all around us.
 Spores of Fungi, like yeast, are everywhere and normal breathing air contains millions of them.
-So anything all around us is permanently in contact with fungal spores.
+So anything all around us permanently in contact with fungal spores.

 How does Fungus Destroy Glas